arnaudjudge/Echo-Toolkit/README.md

 ### Usage notes
 Inference time may be quite long if using an older GPU.
-Included test examples require 2-5 seconds for predictions (using roughly 7GB of VRAM), using a NVIDIA RTX3090 GPU.
+Included test examples for sector extraction require 2-5 seconds per prediction (using roughly 7GB of VRAM), using a NVIDIA RTX3090 GPU.

 ## Install